seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-3.md

 In this exercise, you will:

-+ Task 1: Create an Azure Storage account
++ Task 1: Create an Azure Storage account and upload a blob file to azure storage by using Powershell script
-+ Task 2: Set up server-level firewall rules using Azure Portal
-+ Task 3: Install the Data Migration Assistant (DMA) on Windows
-+ Task 4: Use the Data Migration Assistant to prepare for migration from SQL Server to Azure SQL Database
-+ Task 5: Use Data Migration Assistant to migrate Schema and Data

-### Estimated Timing:  minutes
+### Estimated Timing: 20 minutes

-### Task 1: Create an Azure Storage account
+### Task 1: Create an Azure Storage account and upload a blob file to azure storage by using Powershell script

 In this task, you will learn how to create an Azure Storage account via azure portal.